lemlist Sending Policy

 Regular maintenance of your contact list will ensure that you are messaging an engaged audience with active email addresses.
 While it can vary from business to business, a good benchmark for an engaged customer is someone who has opened or clicked on an email in the past 3 to 6 months.
 Maintaining a list of customers who regularly read your content and find value in your messaging will result in less bounced or blocked emails.
 While the process of removing inactive or incorrect email addresses may make your contact list look smaller, it will significantly improve your deliverability (and sender reputation) in the long-run.
 Other things to keep in mind for good practices are: writing subject lines that are reflective of the content within the emails & avoiding promotional terms or common spam words.

-Sending campaigns to contact lists that have been acquired (bought, exchanged or loaned) from a third party company will negatively impact deliverability and is strictly prohibited.
-As a result, email addresses must always be collected in a way where the recipient has explicitly opted in to receive communication.
-Use of lists that are bought, rented or scraped from third-parties is prohibited by law in most countries, and is absolutely prohibited on Lemlist servers.
+Sending campaigns to contact lists that have been acquired (bought, exchanged or loaned) from a third party company could negatively impact deliverability.
+Use of lists that are bought, rented or scraped from third-parties has to follow the local privacy regulations in order to be accepted on lemlist servers.

 3 – AN UNSUBSCRIBE LINK MUST BE INCLUDED IN EVERY CAMPAIGN